Intensity correlations in decoy-state BB84 quantum key distribution systems: Effect on the security of QKD

 \subsection{Asymptotic secret key rate simulations}

-Frequently, the post-selection technique~\cite{renner2007,renner2009} is invoked to justify the asymptotic equivalence between the secret key rates with collective and coherent attacks.
+Frequently, the post-selection technique~\cite{christandl2009,renner2007,renner2009} is invoked to justify the asymptotic equivalence between the secret key rates with collective and coherent attacks.
 However, in the presence of pulse correlations, a necessary round-exchangeability property of the post-selection technique is invalidated.
 In a similar way, correlations invalidate the counterfactual argument often invoked under ideal decoy-state preparation~\cite{zapatero2021}.
 Hence, a different approach must be followed to define an (as general as possible) asymptotic regime.
-Particularly, if the variances of the experimental averages vanish asymptotically, the secret key rate can be estimated as \cite{zapatero2021}
+Particularly, if the variances of the experimental averages vanish asymptotically, the secret key rate attainable against coherent attacks in which long-range interdependencies between detection events are not introduced by Eve's attack (see \cite{zapatero2021} for more details) can be estimated as \cite{zapatero2021, sixto2022}

 for a large enough number of rounds $N$~\cite{zapatero2021}, where $\bar{Z}_{1, \mu, N}^{\mathrm{L}}$ ($\bar{X}_{1, \mu, N}^{\mathrm{L}}$) provides a lower bound on the average number of signal-setting single-photon counts among those events in which both Alice and Bob select the $Z$ ($X$) basis, and $\bar{E}_{1, \mu, N}^{\mathrm{U}}$ provides an upper bound on the average number of signal-setting single-photon error counts among those events in which both users select the $X$ basis.
 Also, $h(x)$ denotes the binary entropy, $f_{\mathrm{EC}}$ stands for the error correction efficiency, $\bar{Z}_{\mu, N}$ is defined as $\bar{Z}_{\mu, N}={Z}_{\mu, N}/N$ for $Z_{\mu, N}=\sum_{c\in A} Z_{\mu, c, N}$, $Z_{\mu, c, N}$ denoting the number of $Z$ basis counts associated to the record of settings $(a_{k},a_{k-1})=(\mu,c)$ and $E_{\mathrm{tol}}$ denotes the overall error rate observed in the $Z$ basis.
 The quantities $\bar{Z}_{1, \mu, N}^{\mathrm{L}}$, $\bar{X}_{1, \mu, N}^{\mathrm{L}}$ and $\bar{E}_{1, \mu, N}^{\mathrm{U}}$ can be estimated from the observed gains and error gains via linear programming, as shown in \cite{zapatero2021,sixto2022}.